goldsborough/Writer-Tutorial/README.md

 ![Image of Writer](http://www.binpress.com/images/uploads/35937/writer.png)

-This repository holds the code for my tutorial series on __*Developing a PyQt text editor*__, where I outline the process of creating a rich-text editor using the Python binding for Qt, PyQt.
+This repository holds the code for my tutorial series on __*Building a text editor with PyQt*__, where I outline the process of creating a rich-text editor using the Python binding for Qt, PyQt.
 The editor includes features for:

 + File management
 + Rich-text formatting